JaimeFlorian27/usdinspect/README.md

 ## What's missing?

-- Layer Metadata inspection.
-- Prim Metadata-Layer color tagging.
+- [ ] Prim Metadata-Layer color tagging.
-- Property Metadata-Layer color tagging.
+- [ ] Property Metadata-Layer color tagging.
 - And a lot more...